 About This Product

-Erasing the line between homework support and fun exploration, The World Almanac® for Kids Online includes exclusive online-only material as well as content from award-winning Chelsea House and Facts On File sets and series.
-Each subject area provides resources for elementary- and middle school-level homework, reports, and projects, and kids can explore age-appropriate topics while developing online research skills with a trusted content source.
+Erasing the line between homework support and fun exploration, The World Almanac® for Kids includes exclusive online-only material as well as content from award-winning The World Almanac®, Chelsea House, and Facts On File sets and series.
+Each topic area provides resources for homework, reports, and projects, and kids can explore age-appropriate subjects while developing online research skills with a trusted content source.

 - Acclaimed reference content, including online-only material and content from Infobase titles

-- Engaging, fun entries on kid-friendly subjects, plus special daily features
+- Engaging, fun entries on age-appropriate topics, plus special daily features

 - Excellent resources for student reports and research, including: